 The following documents need to be provided for both parties:

 - A photo ID that follows the official Swiss requirements.

-- A notarised affidavit which includes the person's current address and marital status.
+- A notarised statement that includes the person's current address and marital status.

 - A birth certificate that shows the name of the parents.
 This needs to be issued less than six months before the date of the marriage.